-The updated state transition for the security labeled model of the flight radar specification uses hiding to avoid the real position of an airplane if it is circumvented.
-Therefore, the two semantic rules for moving an airplane check whether the next position of the airplane is critical or not.
-As previously, there are two rules for a move action: \texttt{move} and \texttt{move\_crit}.
-The first rule is again for the case \texttt{\ttneg critloc G (n, n')} saying that the next position on the flightpath is not critical.
-Here, the rule again simply updates the \texttt{planes} component at the current position \texttt{(l,l')} and the next position \texttt{(n,n')} on the flightpath by removing the airplane \texttt{f} from the former and placing it on the latter position.
-Additionally now, the action also sets back the \texttt{critpos G} flag for the flight to delete a previous ``circumvented'' position in case the previous position had been critical (see the following action \texttt{move\_crit} for more detail). \begin{ttbox} {\bf{move}}: G = graphI I \ttImp (l, l') \ttin gra G \ttImp f \ttin planes G (l, l') \ttImp (n,n') = hd(routes G f) \ttImp \ttneg critloc G (n, n') \ttImp I' = Infrastructure (Lgraph (gra G) (lvl (planes G), snd(planes G)((l,l'):= snd(planes G)(l,l')-\{f\}) ((n,n'):= snd(planes G))(n,n') \ttcup \{f\}) (lvl (routes G), snd (routes G)(f := tl (snd(routes G) f))) (critloc G) (lvl (critpos G), snd (critpos G)(f := None))) (Localpolicy I) \ttImp I \ttrelI I' \end{ttbox} The case for moving over a critical location is different from the previously defined model in Section \ref{sec:airisa}.
-The plane is not circumvented in the component \texttt{planes} but apparently remains ``on course''.
-Instead, the new additional component registers that the flight is in fact circumvented.
-Modeling the circumvention this way allows to hide the actual position easily by using the planes component as the ``public'' (or official) position while hiding the real position in \texttt{critpos}. \begin{ttbox} {\bf{move\_crit}}: G = graphI I \ttImp (l, l') \ttin gra G \ttImp f \ttin planes G (l, l') \ttImp (n,n') = hd(routes G f) \ttImp critloc G (n, n') \ttImp I' = Infrastructure (Lgraph (gra G) (lvl (planes G), (snd(planes G))((l,l'):= (snd(planes G))(l,l')-\{f\}) ((n,n'):= (snd(planes G))(n,n')\ttcup\{f\})) (lvl (routes G), (snd(routes G)(f := tl (snd(routes G) f))) (critloc G) (lvl (critpos G), (snd(critpos G))(f \ttmaplet (circumvent (l,l')(n,n')))))) (Localpolicy I) \ttImp I \ttrelI I' \end{ttbox} The definition of circumvent stays the same (we replicate the definition here for convenience). \begin{ttbox} {\bf definition} circumvent {\bf where} circumvent(l,l')(n,n') = if l = n then (Suc l, n') else (n, Suc n') \end{ttbox} That is, the planes that are circumventing critical positions are registered in the \texttt{planes} component of the infrastructure graph as being {\it on} the critical position thus hiding the fact that these planes are actually circumvented.
-The actual position is, however, only recorded in the field \texttt{critpos} of the state.
+To integrate the access control given by the security labels the flight radar specification uses hiding to cover the real position of an airplane if it is circumvented around a critical location.
+Consequently, in the two semantic rules for moving an airplane, a check is added to evaluate whether the next position of the airplane is critical.
+There are two rules for the move action: \texttt{move} and \texttt{move\_crit}.
+The first rule is for the case \texttt{\ttneg critloc G (n, n')} saying that the next position on the flightpath is not critical.
+Here, the rule simply updates the \texttt{planes} component at the current position \texttt{(l,l')} and the next position \texttt{(n,n')} on the flightpath by removing the airplane \texttt{f} from the former and placing it on the latter position.
+The action also sets back the \texttt{critpos G} flag for the flight to delete a previous ``circumvented'' position in case the previous position had been critical (see the following action \texttt{move\_crit} for more detail on the latter point). \begin{ttbox} {\bf{move}}: G = graphI I \ttImp (l, l') \ttin gra G \ttImp f \ttin planes G (l, l') \ttImp (n,n') = hd(routes G f) \ttImp \ttneg critloc G (n, n') \ttImp I' = Infrastructure (Lgraph (gra G) (lv(planes G), vl(planes G)((l,l'):= vl(planes G)(l,l')-\{f\}) ((n,n'):= vl(planes G))(n,n') \ttcup \{f\}) (lv(routes G), vl(routes G)(f := tl (vl(routes G) f))) (critloc G) (lv (critpos G), vl (critpos G)(f := None))) \ttImp I \ttrelI I' \end{ttbox} In the case for moving over a critical location, the plane is not circumvented in the component \texttt{planes} but apparently remains ``on course''.
+Instead, the additional component \texttt{critpos} registers that the flight is in fact circumvented.
+Modeling the circumvention this way allows hiding the actual position easily by using the \texttt{planes} component as the ``public'' (or official) position while hiding the real position in \texttt{critpos}. \begin{ttbox} {\bf{move\_crit}}: G = graphI I \ttImp (l, l') \ttin gra G \ttImp f \ttin planes G (l, l') \ttImp (n,n') = hd(routes G f) \ttImp critloc G (n, n') \ttImp I' = Infrastructure (Lgraph (gra G) (lv(planes G), (vl(planes G))((l,l'):= (vl(planes G))(l,l')-\{f\}) ((n,n'):= (vl(planes G))(n,n')\ttcup\{f\})) (lv(routes G), (vl(routes G)(f := tl (vl(routes G) f))) (critloc G) (lv (critpos G), (vl(critpos G))(f \ttmaplet (circumvent (l,l')(n,n')))))) \ttImp I \ttrelI I' \end{ttbox} Those airplanes that are circumventing critical positions are registered in the \texttt{planes} component of the infrastructure graph as being {\it at} the critical location.
+This implementation hides that these planes are actually circumvented; the actual position is only recorded in the state component \texttt{critpos}.